jyyulab/MICA/README.md

   -h, --help   show this help message and exit

 Subcommands:
-  {local,lsf}  platforms
+  {local,batch}  platforms
     local        run cwltool in a local workstation batch        runs toil-cwl-runner for a given batch system
 ```
 `mica` workflow is implemented with CWL.
 It supports multiple computing platforms.
 We have tested it locally using cwltool and on an IBM LSF cluster using cwlexec / toil.